NoahSizemore/Multi-Agent-implementing-Gemini/README.md

 - Each module builds on the previous one

 **Test frequently:**
-- After completing each step, run your agent
+- After completing each step, run the agent
 - Verify tools work before adding agents
 - Check state flows correctly between agents